White Sox lose 4-3 to Tigers but close in on division crown

 With the bases loaded and none out, Yoan Moncada grounded into a force at second, making it 1-0 with runners on the corners.
 Yasmani Grandal followed with a sacrifice fly and Eloy Jimenez put Chicago ahead 3-0 with an RBI double.

-Detroit made it 3-1 on Victor Reyes’ RBI single in the bottom of the inning, putting runners on the corners.
+Detroit made it 3-1 on Victor Reyes’ RBI single in the bottom of the inning, putting runners at the corners.
 Jonathan Schoop hit a grounder to second baseman Cesar Hernandez, who lunged to try to tag Reyes with his glove while holding the ball in his throwing hand.

+“That’s a play that happens,” La Russa said.
+“He’s played great second base for us all year and I’m not going to crucify him for one mistake.”

-His throw to first was too late to get Schoop, and a run scored as Reyes made it safely to second.
+Hernandez’s throw to first was too late to get Schoop, and a run scored as Reyes made it safely to second.
 He moved to third on a fly ball by Grossman and scored on Miguel Cabrera’s sacrifice fly.

+“Our team put up three runs and they needed a shutdown inning from me,” Rodón said.
+“I’m really disappointed that I went out there and gave it right back.”

 Much of the game was played in light rain, although it never got hard enough to cause a delay.